AMEX Delta Reserve Benefits and Perks You Might Have Overlooked

 Car Rental Loss and Damage Insurance

-You know how the rental car companies always try to sell you extra insurance that ends up doubling the cost of your bill?
+Do you know how the rental car companies always try to sell you extra insurance that ends up doubling the cost of your bill?
 And how you never really know if it’s worth it, but then again, any insurance is going to be cheaper than paying for damages out of pocket.
 At least, that’s my thought process.

 With this card, you’re covered with secondary rental insurance.
 What does that mean exactly?
 When you pay for the rental with your AMEX Delta Reserve card, you can decline the collision damage waiver and still be covered if the car is stolen or damaged.
-The card will cover what your personal coverage does NOT.
+The card will cover what your personal coverage does not cover.